A collaborative task management system for firefighters designed to ease workplace stress.

 Tasks are paused when firefighters are away from the station.

-We conducted a series of usability tests to highlight any design oversights and accessibility issues, and used our findings to refine our design.
-We found that we needed to make improvements to collaborative tasking, and also needed to prevent information overload by creating a clean, uncluttered UI.
+We conducted a series of usability tests, as well as heuristic evaluations, to highlight any design oversights and accessibility issues, and used our findings to iterate on our design.

 01. Take advantage of existing design systems.